dcramer/gamegame/docs/testing-chat-cli.md

 ```

 **What to look for in verbose mode:**
-- `tool-call: search_media` with description of visual content
+- `tool-call: search_images` with description of visual content
 - Image references in the response
 - Check that images are relevant to the question